-All children’s workers need to be safety checked every 3 years.
+All children’s workers need to be safety checked every three years.
 This includes both staff employed and staff engaged in your school or kura, whose work involves regular or overnight contact with children.
-They're classified as either core workers or non core workers.
+They're classified as either core workers or non-core workers.

 Volunteers don't need to be police vetted under the Children Act 2014 or the Education and Training Act 2020.